Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

 When you map a slave to the master address space, a master address_segment object is created, mapping the address segments of the slave to the master.
-The Vivado IP Integrator can automatically assign addresses for all slaves in the design.
+The Vivado IP integrator  can automatically assign addresses for all slaves in the design.
 However, you can also manually assign the addresses using the Address Editor.
 In the Address Editor, you see the address segments of the slaves, and can map them to address